 Yet both parties acted on the tacit agreement that the Ottoman Empire was the seat of Oriental evil that should be chastised, imposed upon and controlled for the general well-being of "civilized" world and people.
-"European civilization was sure in the end to throw off the incubus of intrusive Orientalism" (namely the deeds of Orientals), "with its fatalism, its cruelty, its filthiness, its polygamy, its impalements, its slavishness, its tyrant anarchy of satraps under the guise of despotism".80 The conflict was engendered by the disagreement over the methods to be employed to that end.
-As Robert Bourke, Under Secretary for Foreign Affairs suggested in the House of Commons, "all classes of community, without distinction of class or Party felt exactly the same sentiments of horror" over the Ottoman deeds as to Bulgarians but "they must recollect that although they might have feelings of horror in reference to these outrages and unprecedented acts of barbarity, the interests of our country ought to be the first in the minds of Her Majesty's Government".81 Thus neither of them actually resided within the realm of Ottoman Empire's domestic issues and sovereignty.
+"European civilization was sure in the end to throw off the incubus of intrusive Orientalism" (namely the deeds of Orientals), "with its fatalism, its cruelty, its filthiness, its polygamy, its impalements, its slavishness, its tyrant anarchy of satraps under the guise of despotism".
+Be The conflict was engendered by the disagreement over the methods to be employed to that end.
+As Robert Bourke, Under Secretary for Foreign Affairs suggested in the House of Commons, "all classes of community, without distinction of class or Party felt exactly the same sentiments of horror" over the Ottoman deeds as to Bulgarians but "they must recollect that although they might have feelings of horror in reference to these outrages and unprecedented acts of barbarity, the interests of our country ought to be the first in the minds of Her Majesty's Government".
+Thus neither of them actually questioned whether Britain had the right to meddle with a matter that theoretically resided within the realm of Ottoman Empire's domestic issues and sovereignty.
 They only disagreed on the amount and kind of interference to be carried out.